bubkoo/html-to-image/CONTRIBUTING.md

 ### Pull Request Guide

 1. [Fork][fork] and clone the repository
-2. Configure and install the dependencies `yarn`
+2. Configure and install the dependencies `pnpm`
-3. Make sure the tests pass on your machine `yarn test`, note: these tests also run the TypeScript compiler (`tsc`) to check for type errors, so there's no need to run these commands separately.
+3. Make sure the tests pass on your machine `pnpm test`, note: these tests also run the TypeScript compiler (`tsc`) to check for type errors, so there's no need to run these commands separately.
 4. Create a new branch `git checkout -b my-branch-name` for development.
 The name of branch should be semantic, avoiding words like 'update' or 'tmp'.
 We suggest to use `'feature/xxx'`, if the modification is about to implement a new feature.
-5. Run the test `yarn test` after you finish your modification.
+5. Run the test `pnpm test` after you finish your modification.
 Add new test cases or change old ones if you feel necessary.
 6. Push to your fork and [submit a pull request][pr]
 7. Pat your self on the back and wait for your pull request to be reviewed and merged.